hasura/graphql-engine/docs/graphql/manual/migrations/advanced/seed-data-migration.rst

 If the insert statement was successful, the data is now added to the DB.

-Navigate to the migrations directory in your Hasura project and run ``ls migrations``.
+Navigate to the ``migrations`` directory in your Hasura project.
 The latest migration will be the the insert statement that was just run.